typoman/featureman/README.md

 ## How it works?
 ### Substitutions
 For substitutions, you need to suffix glyph names according to the feature tag.
 For example, if you have glyphs named `alef` and `alef.fina`, it will generate the `fina` feature for the `alef.fina`.
 It can create the numbers `lnum`, `onum`, `pnum`, `tnum` features by interpreting the proportions of the numeral glyphs.
-Ligature names should be named after their components sepereated by `_` and the component names should be explict.
+Ligature names should be named after their components separated by `_` and the component names should be explicit.
 This means if you have Arabic glyphs named `lam.medi` and `alef.fina` the ligature name should be `lam.medi_alef.fina`.
 If you want to have that ligature in the `rlig` it should be named `lam.medi_alef.fina.rlig`, so the feature tag gets added at the end.

 For `ccmp` feature you need to suffix the glyph with either `cmps` for compositing or `dcmp` for decomposing.
 Before the suffix separate the component names in the glyph name by `_`.
 If there is no `_` in the glyph name, the module will decompose the glyph to its components inside the glyph.